chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ![Prototype 3](../week-02/media/proto-03.webp)
 **Audio processing in hand unit**

-The audio cable in this design does not really pass audio.
-It is solely used for detecting the state of plugged/unplugged.
-I need to figure out how to rig the 3.5mm jack to achieve this.
+The audio cable in this design did not really pass audio.
+It was solely used for detecting the state of plugged/unplugged.
+I needed to figure out how to rig the 3.5mm jack to achieve this.

 ## Build my own speaker/microphone